Serious Sam: The First Encounter: Reception

 Bye lauded the game's graphics, describing the environments as "more relaxing but equally impressive" when compared to the gameplay and a "perfect showcase" for the "incredibly detailed" textures.
 He said the bright colour scheme was a welcome change from the "traditional miserable looking gothic castles and rusty futuristic military bases" found in other first-person shooters of the time.
 He further highlighted the game's particle effects.
 In a similar fashion, Howarth called the visuals "simply spectacular", and Eccles lauded the graphics for helping immerse the player in the setting.
 According to him, "ancient Egypt never looked better".
 Kevin Rice from Next Generation labelled the graphics "pure eye candy" but lamented the lack of environment variety, as all levels are set in Egypt.
-However, Christopher Allen of AllGame, while admiring the visual effects observed a stark contrast in quality between the scenery and enemies.
+However, Christopher Allen of AllGame, while admiring the visual effects, observed a stark contrast in quality between the scenery and enemies.
 Bye noted that the amount of detail on these models was surprising given the large number of enemies visible at a time.
 Blevins also faulted the quality of the models but believed they were aptly designed.
 Kramer praised the Beheaded Kamikaze as "perhaps one of the funniest, scariest enemies we've seen in recent memory".

 Jeremy Williams of PC Gamer welcomed the inclusion of a cooperative mode, which he said had been lacking in previous games.
-Kasavin felt the multiplayer modes rivalled that of the most popular contemporary shooters.
+Kasavin felt the multiplayer modes rivalled those of the most popular contemporary shooters.
 Leandro Asnaghi-Nicastro of The Electric Playground commended it for its speed and reliability, even on a slow internet connection.
 Woods faulted the multiplayer for having too few deathmatch levels as well as unbalanced weapon strengths, citing the Thompson submachine gun as "way too powerful".
 He concluded that the multiplayer was "a bonus and a harmless diversion, nothing more".
 Conversely, Eccles opined the multiplayer modes sharply increased the game's enjoyability.
-He further applauded the game's humour, as did Woods, and Bye said it was well-timed and apt for the game, safe for some puns.
-Allen, on the other hand, felt none of the one-liners was as clever as those in Duke Nukem 3D.
+He further applauded the game's humour, as did Woods, while Bye said it was well-timed and apt for the game, save for some puns.
+Allen, on the other hand, felt none of the one-liners were as clever as those in Duke Nukem 3D.
 Kasavin and Bye lauded the sound effects, and Kasavin described the controls as responsive.